-Walls which are not lined on the inside face e.g. garage walls or gable ends must include a rigid sheathing or an air barrier behind the cladding which complies with the requirements of the NZBC Acceptable Solution 'E2/AS1'.
-James Hardie Rigid Air Barriers are suitable for use in these applications.
-It must be installed in accordance with James Hardie Rigid Air Barrier installation manual.
+Walls which are not lined on the inside face e.g. garage walls or gable ends must include a rigid sheathing or an air barrier behind the cladding which complies with the requirements of the NZBC Acceptable Solution 'E2/ AS1'.
+HomeRABTM Pre-Cladding/RABTM Board are suitable for use in these applications.
+It must be installed in accordance with HomeRABTM Pre-Cladding and RABTM Board installation manual.

-4.2 EH/SED WIND ZONE
+4.2 EH/SED Wind Zone

-With EH wind zone or for specific design wind zone, a rigid air barrier must be used instead of flexible underlay as per E2/AS1 clause 9.1.7.2 e.g. RAB Board.
+With EH windzone or for specific design wind pressures, a rigidair barrier must be used in stead offlexible underlay as per E2/AS1 clause 9.1.7.2 e.g. RABTM Board.

-To achieve the temporary weathertightness using James Hardie rigid air barriers, windows/doors need to be temporarily installed.
-Refer to James Hardie Rigid Air Barriers installation manual for information regarding its installation and to achieve temporary weathertightness.
+To achieve the temporary weathertightness using HomeRABTM Pre-Cladding and RABTM Board, windows/doors must be installed.
+Refer to HomeRABTM Pre-Cladding and RABTM Board installation manual for information regarding its installation and requirements to achieve temporary weathertightness.

-4.3 VENT STRIP
+4.3 Vent Strip

-The James Hardie uPVC cavity vent strip must be installed at the bottom of all walls constructed using the drained and ventilated cavity construction method.
+The HardieTM uPVC cavity vent strip must be installed at the bottom of all walls constructed using the drained and ventilated cavity construction method.
 It is important that the openings in the vent strip are kept clear and unobstructed to allow free drainage and ventilation of cavities.
-James Hardie uPVC vent strip has an opening area of 1000mm/m length.
+HardieTM uPVC vent strip has an opening area of 1000mm2/m length.

-4.4 CAVITY BATTENS
+4.4 Cavity Battens

-In accordance with the NZBC Acceptable Solution 'E2/AS1' Table 2, Monotek Sheets to be installed on a cavity.
+In accordance with the NZBC Acceptable Solution 'E2/AS1' Table 2, EasyLap Panels to be installed on a cavity.